With the rapid digitalization of today’s world, it is no surprise that businesses have had to revise their product management structures.

 Product managers are more focused on overseeing business issues, generating marketing strategies, and ensuring that the final product is designed while keeping consumer preferences in mind.

-In contrast to this, data product managers correspond closely with data scientists and data engineers and are more involved in collecting and processing information that will ensure a better product/market fit.
+In contrast to this, data product managers correspond closely with data scientists and engineers and are more involved in collecting and processing information that will ensure a better product/market fit.

 The primary differences between data product managers and product managers as as follows: